From Clarinetist to Product Manager

 A musical side note 🎵

-In preparation for interview round 3, I was asked to incorporate clarinet into my presentation.
+In preparation for the presentation interview round in my first Sales Engineering role, I was asked to incorporate clarinet into my presentation.
 My Eastman peer Rob Strebendt and I composed a piece to be played live with pre-recorded piano accompaniment over a marketing video for the product on which I was presenting.

 Here’s what the result sounds like